 The final signatory was French General François Sevez in his capacity as deputy to General Alphonse Juin.

-Jodl then addressed those in the room in English:
+Jodl then addressed those in the room beginning in English:

 The final act is described by journalist Relman Morin who was an eye witness to the events that day.